uinix-js/uinix-ui/readme.md

 `Icon` renders `as` a `HTMLDivElement` by default, and will render `as` a semantic `HTMLButtonElement` if `props.onClick` is provided.

-`Icon` passes through all other properties onto the eventual `HTMLElement`.
+`Icon` passes through all other props onto the eventual `HTMLElement`.

 `Icon` always ignores `props.children` and `props.as`.